Walan-ben/Better-RK-forum/README.md

 # Use
 The extension adds four buttons when browsing one of the new posts pages :

-* "Filtrer liste blanche" : display only topics from categories in the white list.
+* "Filtrer liste blanche" : display only categories in the white list.
-* "Filtrer liste noire" : hide topics from categories in the black list.
+* "Filtrer liste noire" : hide categories in the black list.
 * "Annuler filtres" : cancel filters to go back to the original list.
 * "Afficher/cacher réglages" : hide or show the settings.